 The Trading Allowance allows you to earn up to £1,000 a year tax-free.
 But if you earn more than £1,000 a year from your solo music career, then you’ll need to complete a tax return.
 You pay tax at the usual rate that you pay your salary.

 If self-employed music accounts for your full-time income, then it works out slightly differently.
 You’re required to pay:

-From July 2022, National Insurance Class 1 and Class 4 NI will only be paid if you earn more than the £12,570 Personal Allowance threshold.
+National Insurance Class 1 and Class 4 NI will only be paid if you earn more than the £12,570 Personal Allowance threshold.
 If you’re not sure what NI contributions you need to make, you can work it out yourself.
 Try our National Insurance Calculator!

 When you’re self-employed, you have to pay your National Insurance contributions yourself in your annual Self Assessment, together with any income tax you might owe.

 You pay no NI contributions on the first £12,570 that you make.

 You will need to pay Class 2 NI worth £164.

 You will also have to pay £3,632 (9%) on your income between £12,570 and £48,000.